 Your campaign logo is the linchpin of your election campaign’s branding efforts.
 It’s what appears on yard signs, brochures, direct mailings and your other campaign advertising.
 It’s an important design element – and it needs to be good!

-A poorly-designed logo will reflect badly and will keep voters from taking a candidate seriously.
-A good logo is simple and includes only the important elements, such as the candidate’s name and the elected office that they seek.
-Designs with too many colors or busy elements can be confusing or difficult to read, especially on yard signs.
+Poor design will often prevent people from taking a candidate seriously.
+A good logo is simple and includes only the important elements, such as the candidate’s name and the elected state office that they seek.
+Political logos tend to be one or two solid colors, without shading or blending.
+A logo with too many colors and busy elements can be hard to read and may confuse voters.

-Copying an existing logo in its entirely is a bad idea.
+Copying an existing state representative or state senator logo in its entirely is a bad idea.
 It can raise accusations of plagiarism and become an unnecessary distraction.
 Even though many political logo designs tend to have similar elements, be sure that you do not borrow your look from your opponent or anyone else who is running locally.

 State Candidate Logo Design Tips

 Keep it simple.
 Candidates for state representative or state senate positions use both serif and San-serif fonts.
 Script lettering is not recommended as it is harder to read and it may not translate well to print materials and yard signs.
-If you add additional elements, such as a state seal or prominent landmark, try to have it integrate well into the overall look and not overwhelm the design.
+If you add additional elements, such as a state seal, prominent landmark, or the shape of the state, try to integrate into the overall look and not overwhelm the design.

 Limit your colors.
 Candidates for state election go with all sorts of colors, from the traditional red, white and blue to black and white to greens and yellows and even the occasional purple.
 Odd colors may get attention, but a look that is too far out of the mainstream may cause disconnect with your message.

 Know the rules.
-There may be local rules or laws that prohibit certain image elements and wording from appearing on your logo or signage.
-Be sure to follow the election rules to the letter.
+There may be state rules or laws that prohibit certain image elements and wording from appearing on your logo or signage.
 If necessary, seek professional guidance.

 Stay consistent.
-Once you have your logo in circulation, don’t change it later in the campaign.
-Much of your voter branding is tied into in your logo design and colors.
-If you change it, you’ll a lot of that identification and it may be difficult to get that back before Election Day.
+Once you start promoting your campaign, don’t change your branding later.
+Much of your voter identity is tied into in your logo design and colors.
+If you change them, you’ll a lot of that identification, and it may be difficult to get that back before Election Day.